Fortune [only] favours the prepared mind

 If this helps, fine: but this website is a road to designing and implementing your own safe experiments – to focus on your understanding of your own world.

-Keep in mind: what, for you, is the next, smallest ‘do-able’ thing you could work on?
+Keep in mind: what, for you, is the smallest ‘do-able’ thing you could work on?

 Therefore, you may want to work on your personal development with a consultant.
-If you need some leads to follow up, then let me know.
 There are many people who can act as a consultant.
 The important thing is to find some-one reliable and discreet outside your immediate circle of friends or family.

 WHAT’S NEXT – ACTION

-It can be argued that without results, there is no experiment.
-You can keep your records brief: use concrete, short sentences, even bullet-points, to help keep your focus.
+It can be argued that without results, there is no experiment but you can keep your records brief.
+Use concrete, short sentences, even bullet-points, to help keep your focus.
 I have included some detailed headings on another page.

-A diary or a journal is not needed.
+A diary or a journal is useful to some but not essential.
 Journals and diaries are detailed documents; they can help a lot but you may not be used to that sort of thing.
 The important thing is to make a start and have some record to supplement your memory.

 Such data can be used, and re-used, to move things along.
 Keeping the material in your head sounds convenient, but it might not work.
 The results can arise from fleeting experiences – valuable for moving things on – yet too easily missed.
 We forget stuff or overlook it.